 - Proposal W.1.
 Contract for Statewide Needs Assessment and HCBS Provider Capacity Study (Phase 1) to expand, enhance, and strengthen HCBS.
-(CMS partial approval 11/5/2021) - One-time investment to conduct an HCBS (MLTSS and 1915(c)) provider capacity study to build capacity and transform a critical safety net to support and empower New Mexicans. - Includes service utilization review and direct service provider workforce assessment. - For the Community Benefit, the contractor will assess the current HCBS provider capacity.
+(CMS partial approval 11/5/2021) - Quarterly Update for FY 2022 Q4: HSD has not completed any additional planning or actions toward implementation of this activity in this quarter.
+Additional updates will be provided in subsequent quarterly submissions. - Activity Description: - One-time investment to conduct an HCBS (MLTSS and 1915(c)) provider capacity study to build capacity and transform a critical safety net to support and empower New Mexicans. - Includes service utilization review and direct service provider workforce assessment. - For the Community Benefit, the contractor will assess the current HCBS provider capacity.
 As NM seeks to add additional slots to the Community Benefit program, and as our state's population ages, we anticipate that enrollment will continue to increase.
 The contractor will study the statewide and local availability of providers to serve additional members in the Community Benefit.
-The study will include recommendations for
+The study will include recommendations for continued provider capacity level monitoring.
+This will help ensure that NM has an adequate provider base and workforce to care for our disabled and elderly members.

-- continued provider capacity level monitoring.
-This will help ensure that NM has an adequate provider base and workforce to care for our disabled and elderly members. - For Section 1915(c) waiver programs, the contract will assess the need for providers and the current availability of providers in New Mexico.
+- For Section 1915(c) waiver programs, the contract will assess the need for providers and the current availability of providers in New Mexico.
 The contractor will also develop a needs assessment that can be used in the section 1915(c) waiver programs to assess level of need and to develop the annual budget, ensuring that all waiver participants receive the services they need, as assessed. - For providers of Personal Care Services (PCS) and Private Duty Nursing (PDN) under the Early and Periodic Screening, Diagnostic and Treatment (EPSDT) benefit, the contractor will be assessing the current need for providers, the availability of providers in New Mexico and ability to transition to and work in tandem with services under 1915(c) and/or Community Benefits.
 These efforts will assist the agency in targeting areas of greatest need with rate increases, training and payment incentives, and other efforts to work the workforce to meet the demand.
 Rates for PCS and PDN under the EPSDT benefit have not been increased since prior to 2006. - This assessment will allow the state to determine key focus areas where additional incentives and supports are needed to expand HCBS provider networks that will expand, enhance or strengthen the State's ability to provide HCBS.
 Any additional initiatives identified through this study that require funding from the enhanced HCBS FMAP will be included in future quarterly updates. - Activities are targeted at providers delivering services listed in Appendix B of the SMDL or that could be listed in Appendix B. These providers are not delivering institutional Long-Term Services and Supports, or other medical or behavioral health services not listed in Appendix B (e.g., acute care hospital, primary care). - This activity is administrative in nature and presents an opportunity for one-time funding; no sustainability plan is required. - Estimated total expenditures is \$500,000 in Year 1 with a total of \$250,000 of state share to be funded through the enhanced FMAP dollars available. - Proposal W.2.
 Temporary Economic Recovery Payment (Phase 1) to enhance HCBS.
-(CMS Conditional Approval 2/8/2022) - o Temporary percentage increase in payments for all HCBS (MLTSS, 1915(c), and EPSDT) providers phased down over a period of 3 years: - 15% reimbursement increase in year one (May 1, 2021 to June 30, 2022) - 10% reimbursement increase in year two (July 1, 2022 to June 30, 2023) - 5% reimbursement increase in year three (July 1, 2023 to June 30, 2024) - We recognize that the duration of each increase does not align with the calendar year contract period; however, HSD does not intend to increase HCBS provider reimbursement retroactive to January 1, 2021 as that would become the required reimbursement level for maintenance of effort purposes.
-HSD understands the current deadline to expend funds is March 31, 2024, and CMS has indicated a willingness to extend the period for a year if a state demonstrates a good-faith effort in expending the funds.
-HSD is requesting an extension to spend the funds through at least June 30, 2024 for this initiative.
+(CMS Conditional Approval 2/8/2022) - Quarterly Update for FY 2022 Q4: To date, the State has submitted all the necessary documents to obtain Medicaid authority for making the temporary 15% reimbursement increases to providers: